 Rev. Andy Willis has been the pastor of the English-Speaking Congregation of the ELCG since March of 2014.
 Originally from Minnesota in the United States, he has studied at St. Olaf College (B.A.), Princeton Theological Seminary (M.Div.), and Luther Seminary (M.Th.).
 Andy has also lived in Jerusalem, working as a missionary alongside the Evangelical Lutheran Church in Jordan and the Holy Land, and served as pastor of St. Christopher’s Community Church in Olympia, Washington.
 He is an ordained minister of the Evangelical Lutheran Church in America.

-In his free time, Andy loves hiking, playing the guitar and banjo, and chasing his two young sons.
+In his free time, Andy loves hiking, playing the guitar and banjo, and chasing his three young sons.
 He and his family live in Geneva.

 Regine was born in Germany into a family in which everyone played music.
 Following in her mother’s footsteps as church musician, she studied at the Frankfurt music conservatory, then completing her studies at the Conservatoire de Genève under Pierre Segond and Michel Corboz.

 After having held organist positions in different reformed parishes and directed the choir in Corsier, she became resident organist of the German and English congregations of the Evangelical Lutheran Church of Geneva, a position she has held since 1986.

 She is also choir director of the church’s German parish where she produces regular concerts, leads children’s music camps and gives music lessons to students from ages 3 to 80.

 When she is not sitting on the organ bank, you can meet Regine playing the flute, pedaling her bicycle, riding a horse, in front of the stove, or picking vegetables from her garden.